abpframework/abp/docs/en/Community-Articles/2024-06-27-how-to-use-Aspire-with-ABP-framework/How to use Aspire with ABP framework.md

 ## Configuring Projects for Aspire

 To make the `AspirationalAbp.DbMigrator`, `AspirationalAbp.AuthServer`, `AspirationalAbp.HttpApi.Host`, and `AspirationalAbp.Web` projects compatible with .NET Aspire, we need to add and configure several packages.
-For that we need to add the `Aspire.StackExchange.Redis` package to all these projects and the `Aspire.Npgsql.EntityFrameworkCore.PostgreSQL` package to the `AspirationalAbp.EntityFrameworkCore` project.
-Additionally, we will add a `AspirationalAbp.ServiceDefaults` reference to host projects except `AspirationalAbp.DbMigrator`.
+For that, we need to add the `Aspire.StackExchange.Redis` package to all these projects and the `Aspire.Npgsql.EntityFrameworkCore.PostgreSQL` package to the `AspirationalAbp.EntityFrameworkCore` project.
+Additionally, we will add the  `AspirationalAbp.ServiceDefaults` reference to host projects except `AspirationalAbp.DbMigrator`.
 Also, we need to convert [Serilog](https://serilog.net/) events into [OpenTelemetry](https://opentelemetry.io/) `LogRecord`s, for that we will add a  `Serilog.Sinks.OpenTelemetry` reference to host projects.
 Let's begin with configuring `AspirationalAbp.DbMigrator`.

 ### AspirationalAbp.DbMigrator